 Compress, share, protect, and backup your important large files with this popular tool for Windows.

 2. Use the built-in compression feature

-- Open File Explorer window on your device – you can do that by opening Charm bar from where you should access the Search box (within Search engine type File Explorer and then select the same).
+- Open File Explorer window on your device – you can do that by typing File Explorer in the search bar.

 - Now just select the files or the folder you want to compress.

-- You can anytime add new files or folders to the zipped folder by dragging and dropping the data you want to be compressed.
+- You can add new files or folders to the zipped folder at any time by drag&dropping the data you want to be compressed.

-There you have it; that’s how you can compress or zip a folder or file on Windows 8, Windows 8.1 and Windows RT.
+There you have it, that’s how you can compress or zip a folder or file on your device.

 If you’ve got additional tips and tricks on how to zip files and folders on Windows computer, do share your suggestions in the comments below.